 One of the few institutions in the United States that combines a public art museum with a complement of research and academic programs, including a major art history library, the Clark is now a leading international center for research and discussion on the nature of art and art history.

 The Clark is located at 225 South Street in Williamstown, Massachusetts.
 The galleries are open Tuesday through Sunday, 10 am to 5 pm (daily in July and August).
-Admission is $15 June 1 through October 31.
-Admission is free for children 18 and younger, members, and students with valid ID.
-Admission is free November through May.
+Admission is $20; free for children 18 and younger, members, and students with valid ID.
 For more information, call 413-458-2303 or visit clarkart.edu.

 Thank you a bunch for sharing this with all people you actually realize what you’re speaking about!
 Bookmarked.
 Please additionally talk over with my site =).
 We can have a hyperlink change arrangement among us